Most serious streamers have heard of Plex, though they may be wondering if it is still one of the best media player options in 2022.

 If you’re like me, you love trailers.
 For example, when the new Star Wars trailer dropped, it became a big social event for me and my friends.

-You can set up Plex to play trailers before you watch your movie just like if you were at the theater.
+You can set up Plex to play trailers before you watch your movie just like you see at the theater.
 You’ll also get access to any extra features like interviews, behind-the-scenes videos, and deleted scenes that normally come on the DVD version of your movie.

 FAQs About Plex